pluiedev/tips-and-tricks/minecraft-modding/mixins/expanding-arrays.md

         var newArr = new int[this.things.length + 1];

-        // we copy over the existing elements to the new array System.arraycopy(this.things, 0, newArr, 0, this.things.length)
+        // we copy over the existing elements to the new array System.arraycopy(this.things, 0, newArr, 0, this.things.length);

         // this is where the Mixin magic lies
         // just replace the old array with the new array 🤯